rimutaka/spotify-play-all-saved-albums/README.md

 #### If something goes wrong

+Known problems:
-The button may not appear or the processing may not start or it may fail halfway through.
+* the button may not appear or
+* the processing may not start
+* it fails halfway through due to comms

 Refresh the page and try again.

 You may need to delete the playlist and start anew if some tracks already got added to it.